saeedhosan/bright-ai-toolkit/README.md

 The solution is a cohesive platform built on the **Laravel 12** framework and modern architectural patterns:

-* **Strict Multi-Tenancy:** Implemented using a **Tenant Context Resolver** that determines the MSP and Company scope from the request (domain/session/token) before executing any business logic.
+* **Strict Multi-Tenancy:** Implemented using a **Tenant Context Resolver** that determines the MSP and Company scope from the request (domain, session, token) before executing any business logic.
 All tenant-owned tables are scoped with a mandatory `company_id` column, and Eloquent models use a `TenantScoped` trait to enforce this isolation by default.
 * **Modular Architecture:** The platform is segmented into an **Experience Layer** (portals/APIs), an **Application Layer** (business modules like Billing, Entitlements, Ticketing), and an **Infrastructure Layer** (DB, Queue, Caching).
 * **LLM Toolkit:** A provider-agnostic LLM integration layer with centralized **prompt templates**, conversation session management, and robust observability (prompt logging, usage metrics) is provided to safely embed AI features.
 * **Monetization Engine:** Uses **Laravel Cashier** for subscriptions and **Stripe** for payment processing and tax/invoicing, supporting complex tiered, seat-based, and metered billing models.